Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Significant Green-Eyed Redhead: Rather essential to the plot of the movie.

 - Supporting Protagonist: Ed and Al are still the main characters, but the story of Milos centers around her.

 - Unstoppable Rage: After meeting her parents' killer.
 Eating the Sanguine Star makes for a dangerous combination.

-- You Killed My Family: Atlas killed her parents and tried to Kill and Replace her brother.
-When she discovered the truth, she was not amused.
+- You Killed My Father: Atlas killed her parents and tried to Kill and Replace her brother.
+When she discovered the truth, she was outraged.

 - Canon Foreigner: Only appears in the film.

 - Chronic Backstabbing Disorder: Literally betrays every single character he's ever associated with as part of his plan.

 - Composite Character: Much like Dante from the 2003 series , he's an egocentric alchemist who steals another character's face and identity, while manipulating the heroes into creating a Philosopher's Stone for him.
 Meanwhile, his history in the Military and Central Prison, Faux Affably Evil personality, preference to dress in white, and skill at killing people with Alchemy seems to have been lifted from Kimblee.
 Also, his ice powers and first encounter with the Elric brothers bears some resemblance to Isaac McDougal, and him impersonating another alchemist hearkens back to the 2003 anime's Tringham brothers adapted from The Land of Sand light novel.

 - Cruel and Unusual Death: Herschel impales him through the hands with giant metal spikes and then rips his head apart with a burst of alchemic energy.
 A gruesome end to a truly gruesome character.